aneilmac/lean4TheWin/src/eval.md

 ~~~

 Strings in Lean are [Unicode (UTF-8)][UTF8],
-which means they can handle more than just the characters which
+This means they can contain many different kinds of characters
-you see on your keyboard.
+(far more than what you see on your keyboard!)

 ~~~admonish example title=""
 ```lean